gowhale/LED-MATRIX-GOLANG/README.md

 2. Enforced the golangci-lint linter on all Pull Requests (PR)
 3. Enforced tests to pass on PR's
 4. Enforced the revive linter on all PR's

+This being said the code is far from perfect.
+If you can think of any features, refactors or bugs feel free to raise an Issue or even fork the repo and create a PR!

+## Test Coverage

+One of my GitHub actions deploys a website which shows what code is not covered: https://gowhale.github.io/LED-MATRIX-GOLANG/